Norman Lloyd: Early life and theatre

 Losey brought Lloyd into the Federal Theatre Project — which Lloyd called "one of the great theaters of all time"— and its Living Newspapers, which dramatized contemporary events.
 They initially prepared Ethiopia, about the Italian invasion, which was deemed too controversial and was terminated.
 The first completed presentation was Triple-A Plowed Under (1936), followed by Injunction Granted (1936) and Power (1937).

 When Orson Welles and John Houseman left the Federal Theatre Project to form their own independent repertory theatre company, the Mercury Theatre, Lloyd was invited to become a charter member.
-He played a memorable role in its first stage production, Caesar (1937), Welles's modern-dress adaptation of Shakespeare's tragedy Julius Caesar — streamlined into an anti-fascist tour- de-force.
+He played a memorable role in its first stage production, Caesar (1937), Welles's modern-dress adaptation of Shakespeare's tragedy Julius Caesar — streamlined into an anti-fascist tour-de-force.
 In a scene that became the fulcrum of the show, Cinna the Poet (Lloyd) dies at the hands not of a mob but of a secret police force.
 Lloyd called it "an extraordinary scene [that] gripped the audience in a way that the show stopped for about three minutes.
 The audience stopped it with applause.
 It showed the audience what fascism was; rather than an intellectual approach, you saw a physical one."

 The Mercury prepared The Shoemaker's Holiday to go into repertory with Caesar beginning in January 1938.
-During the December 25 performance of Caesar — when the sets, lighting, and costumes for Shoemaker were ready but no previews had taken place — Welles asked the cast if they cared to present a surprise preview immediately after the show.
+During the December 25 performance of Caesar — when the sets, lighting, and costumes for Shoemaker were ready but no previews had been held — Welles asked the cast if they cared to present a surprise preview immediately after the show.
 He invited the audience to stay and watch the set changes, and the curtain rose at 1:15 a.m.
 Lloyd recalled it as "the wildest triumph imaginable.
 The show was a smash during its run — but never again did we have a performance like that one."

 Lloyd performed on the first of four releases in the Mercury Text Records series, phonographic recordings of Shakespeare plays adapted for educators by Welles and Roger Hill.
 The Merchant of Venice features Lloyd in the roles of Salanio and Launcelot Gobbo.
 Released on Columbia Masterworks Records in 1939, the recording was reissued on CD in 1998.

 Lloyd played the role of Johnny Appleseed in Everywhere I Roam (1938), a play by Arnold Sundgaard that was developed by the Federal Theatre Project and staged on Broadway by Marc Connelly.
 "It was a lovely experience, although the play failed," Lloyd recalled.
 "For me, it was a success; in those days, before the Tony Awards, the critics' Ten Best Performers list at the end of the year was the greatest recognition.
 For my performance, I was selected to be on the list by the critics."